 A key consideration of this design is how people might move through central Coburg if they have arrived by public transport, walked, cycled, or parked in one of the multi-decks at the perimeter of the precinct.
 For this reason, an improved public realm has been prioritised, so that visitors and locals can feel safe and welcome as they move around central Coburg.

 Traffic modelling has been undertaken to ensure that the surrounding area can cope with any increases in traffic movements.
-Measures to mitigate more traffic such as changes to the design of intersections will be worked out in further detail in later stages.
+This modelling identified opportunities to change the design of intersections to improve the safety and function of streets.

 Victoria Street Mall is a much-loved meeting place in central Coburg, and preserving its character is an important part of this plan.

-The existing pedestrian mall will be enhanced by a new shared zone connecting it to Waterfield Street.
+The existing pedestrian mall will be enhanced by a new, larger shared zone connecting it to Waterfield Street.

 The surrounding development will include ground-floor retail spaces with apartments above, bringing more activity and “eyes on the street” to create a safer, more vibrant, and welcoming space for the community.